zendesk/samson/plugins/kubernetes/README.md

 This plugin allows integration between Samson and [Kubernetes](kubernetes.io), an orchestration framework for Docker images.

+### Warning: Plugin Incomplete

+**The Kubernetes plugin is still under active development, and not feature complete.
+Be aware that the code may change, and there is still functionality pending.**

 ## Overview

 The plugin works by communicating with one or more Kubernetes clusters via